rack-io/rackio-documentation/docs/index.md

     </p>
 </div>

-Rackio is focuses on new trend technologies and promotes web development for automation applications, all of the Rackio Features can be access by using the RESTful API, being Rackio a service or backend application, you can define your custom views or HMI with other front-end technologies.
+Rackio is focuses on new trend technologies and promotes web development for automation applications, all of the Rackio Features can be accessed by using the RESTful API, being Rackio a service or backend application, you can define your custom views or HMI with other front-end technologies.

 ---